 My own interest lies principally in the construction of random fields that solve partial differential equations.
 This approach allows one to form a precise sense of the idea of an ensemble of solutions, which is implicit in all descriptions of isotropic, homogeneous turbulence.
 The papers listed below are mainly devoted to 1-D models, though even this vastly simplified problem, turns out to be extremely rich.
 The theory of conservation laws in one dimension, in particular, the work of Burgers and Hopf in the 1940s and 1950s, was motivated by a desire to provide a tractable model for the idea of an ensemble of turbulent flows.
 In particular, Burgers worked for many years to solve Burgers equation with random data, such as white noise.

 Ravi Srinivasan's 2009 thesis, and our joint paper in JSP listed below, was the first attempt to push beyond Burgers equation to scalar conservation laws with other flux functions.
 A very suprising discovery is that this problem is in a precise sense completely integrable.
 Our work was part rigorous and part derivation and there is still a great deal to be done on this problem.
 Recent work by Luen-Chau Li (CMP 2015) has improved on integrability by the Adler-Kostant-Symes scheme discussed in my 2012 ARMA paper.
-David Kaspar and Fraydoun Rezakhanlou (PTRF 2015) have rigorously established the Lax equations for monotone data.
+David Kaspar and Fraydoun Rezakhanlou (PTRF 2015, ARMA 2020) have rigorously established the Lax equations that Srinivasan and I derived.
 In his thesis (2017), Carey Caginalp explores a different approach to this class of problems using Dafermos' idea of polygonal approximation.

 In Spring 2016, I taught a topics class that explored several mathematical approaches to turbulence.
 The notes for the first few lectures are written up and are included below.
-Several topics discussed in class are yet to be typed up (shell models, Burgers turbulence, Hopf's method, the Onsager conjecture), but I hope to keep adding to these notes.
+Several topics discussed in class are not typed up (shell models, Burgers turbulence, Hopf's method, the Onsager conjecture).